msuefishlab/molec_evol_epdl2/01 - Read processing/ReadMe.md

 4 - Quality control

+We generated quality control summaries and plots.
+The code provided

 We used the resulting amplicons as inputs for the next goal of our pipeline: Identification of epdl2 genes